Overview

 Travel and Medical Insurance (required)

-The trip officially starts on the morning of September 19th, but if you are traveling across an ocean to get to Paris, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on the morning of September 19th, but if you are traveling across an ocean to get to Paris, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, please let us know and we will take care of booking your room to ensure that you stay in the same room as you are in at the start of the trip.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.